-- Consider purchasing and using a battery extender (a high-capacity battery that provides improved battery life; available at https://www.sierrawireless.com/eStore). - When you're not using the device, turn it off, or end the 3G/4G connection.
+- When you're not using the device, turn it off, or end the 3G/4G connection.
 (Click Disconnect on the home page or in the Mini Window.) - Connect the device through the micro-USB cable to your computer, and disable Wi-Fi.
-(See "Disabling Wi-Fi When Connected Through USB" on page 94.) - Adjust the LCD do one or more of the following: - Turn the LCD off (Advanced settings > Device > Display > LCD Backlight). - Decrease the brightness of the LCD (Advanced settings > Device > Display > Backlight Settings > On Battery/USB Power). - Set the LCD to turn off sooner.
-(See "Setting the LCD Timeout" on page 71.) - Configure the setting (for when battery powered or connected via USB) to "Short Wi-Fi Range" (Advanced settings > Wi-Fi > Network > Battery or USB Powered). - Enable standby (low power) mode.
-(See "Standby (Low Power) Mode" on page 49.) - Turn off the lighting of the power button (that is, LED) (Advanced settings > Device > Display > Power Button LED). - Limit the number of Wi-Fi users (Advanced settings > Wi-Fi > Network > Max Number of Users). - If you have 3G but not 4G coverage, set WAN mode to "3G only" (Advanced settings > WAN > Setup > WAN Mode). - Set Wi-Fi > Network > Wi-Fi Power Save Mode to "On." - (If your computer tends to lose the Wi-Fi connection and stops responding, set this field to "Off.") - If GPS is enabled and you're using your device from the same location, set GPS Mode to "One-time."
-(See "Setting the GPS Mode" on page 97.)
+(See "Disabling Wi-Fi When Connected Through USB" on page 90.) - Adjust the LCD do one or more of the following: - Turn the LCD off (Advanced Settings > Device > Display > LCD Backlight). - Decrease the brightness of the LCD (Advanced Settings > Device > Display > Backlight Settings > On Battery/USB Power). - Set the LCD to turn off sooner.
+(See "Setting the LCD Timeout" on page 67.) - Configure the setting (for when battery powered or connected via USB) to "Short Wi-Fi Range" (Advanced Settings > Wi-Fi > Network > Battery or USB Powered). - Enable standby (low power) mode.
+(See "Standby (Low Power) Mode" on page 45.) - Turn off the lighting of the power button (that is, LED) (Advanced Settings > Device > Display > Power Button LED). - Limit the number of Wi-Fi users (Advanced Settings > Wi-Fi > Network > Max Number of Users). - If you have 3G but not 4G coverage, set WAN mode to "3G only" (Advanced Settings > WAN > Setup > WAN Mode). - Set Wi-Fi > Network > Wi-Fi Power Save Mode to "On." - (If your computer tends to lose the Wi-Fi connection and stops responding, set this field to "Off.") - If GPS is enabled and you're using your device from the same location, set GPS Mode to "One-time."
+(See "Setting the GPS Mode" on page 93.)